aerospike-examples/aerospike-timeseries-demo/README.md

 -t,--ticker <arg>   Ticker (default: AAPL)
 ```
 ###Output
-Daily summary information (Maximum Price, corresponding time of the day, Mimimum Price and corresponding time of the day) of the stock for the period.
+Daily summary information (Maximum Price, corresponding time of the day, Mimimum Price and corresponding time of the day) of all the stocks for the period.

-Overall summary information that includes average value of the stock for the period, Starting Price, Ending Price, Maximum Price and the Mimimum Price for the entire period.
+Overall summary information for each stock across the time period that includes average value of the stock, Starting Price, Ending Price, Maximum Price and the Mimimum Price for the period.